mattevans0911/mattevans0911/README.md

 ### :man_technologist: About Me :

-My name is Matt Evans and I am a Full Stack Developer from South Carolina.
+My name is Matt Evans and I am a Full Stack Web Developer from South Carolina.

-- :desktop_computer: I’m currently a Full Stack Software Engineering student.
+- :desktop_computer: I’m currently a Full Stack Web Developer for CF Evans Construction here in South Carolina.

 - :sun_behind_small_cloud: In my free time, I will be spending time outside with my family.